calumbruton/Smart-Ball/README.md

 ### DNA Crossover

 The DNA of parents is combined into children using uniform crossover.
-For each index location in the DNA Array's one of the parents DNA is allocated to one child and the other is allocated to the other child based on random 50/50 chance.
+For each index location in the children's DNA Arrays one of the parents DNA is allocated to one child and the other is allocated to the other child based on random 50/50 chance.

 ### Mutation